dhtaxonomy/TaDiRAH/reference/activities.md

 content_analysis
 ----------------
-"content_analysis" is a method which aims to analyze aspects of digital objects relating to their meaning, such as identifying concepts or meaningful units.
+"content_analysis" is a method which aims to analyze aspects of digital objects relating to their meaning, such as concepts or meaningful units.
 Relevant techniques include "topic_modeling", "sentiment_analysis", "information_retrieval", "discourse_analysis", but also "named_entity_recognition".

 network_analysis
 ----------------